harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-insights/execution/quality-and-support-metrics.md

 ### Configure the Issue Resolution Time Report widget

 By default, the Issue Resolution Time Report widget is filtered by issues closed (**Last closed date**) within a selected time range.
-Usually, the time range is set to **Use Dashboard Time**, which allows the user to select a time range when viewing the dashboard.
+Usually, the time range is set to **Use Dashboard Time**, which allows the user to select a time range when viewing Insights.

 <!-- img .gitbook/assets/image (56).png - issue resolution time report widget config - filters tab - last closed date and dashboard time -->

 On the **Aggregations** tab, you can select the dimension, from your issue management system, to use for the X-axis, such as **Assignee**, **Story Points**, **Ticket Category**, **Issue Closed Last Time Period**, and so on.
-This determines what you want the widget to focus on, and it determines the insights provided by the widget.
+This determines what you want the widget to focus on.
 For example, focusing on **Category** or **Component** can show you the issue resolution time for different work areas; whereas, focusing on **Assignee** can show you issue resolution time by developer.

 <!-- img .gitbook/assets/image (59).png - issue resolution time report widget config - aggregations tab - x axis dropdown -->

 On the **Settings** tab, you can:

 * Select the issue management system to use for this widget.
-Available options are based on your configured integrations.
+Available options are based on your configured [connectors](/docs/category/connectors-and-integrations).
 * Select how you want to sort X-axis data, such as ascending or descending.
 * Select the maximum number of unique values to show on the X-axis.